AlgoMaster Logo

 Intuition

-The most straightforward approach is to check every possible subarray, compute its product, and keep track of the largest one.
-For each starting index i, we extend the subarray to the right one element at a time, multiplying as we go.
-This gives us the product of every subarray without recalculating from scratch each time.
+Check every possible subarray, compute its product, and keep the largest.
+For each starting index i, extend the subarray to the right one element at a time, multiplying as you go.
+This produces the product of every subarray that starts at i without recomputing from scratch for each ending point.

 Algorithm